-8.1 The History of SMAW
+8.1 History of SMAW

 David Ridge

-The Development of SMAW
+Development of SMAW

-In 1888, a Russian named Nikolay Slavyanov improved the carbon-arc welding process by replacing the carbon electrode with a metal one (“Shielded Metal Arc Welding,” 2023).
-In 1889, an American named Charles Coffin made roughly the same development to the process independently of Slavyanov (Lincoln, 1933, p.
+In 1888, a Russian inventor named Nikolay Slavyanov improved the carbon-arc welding process by replacing the carbon electrode with a metal one (“Shielded Metal Arc Welding,” 2023).
+In 1889, the American Charles Coffin made roughly the same development to the process independently of Slavyanov (Lincoln, 1933, p.
 1.1-3).
-These metal electrodes worked markedly better than the carbon electrodes because they eliminated the carbon contamination problem and introduced additional filler metal into the weld as the electrode melted.
+Using metal electrodes worked markedly better than the carbon electrodes because they eliminated the carbon contamination problem and introduced additional filler metal into the weld as the electrode melted.
 However, they still were only marginally useful for welding metals.
 The main problems were the low quality of the metal used for the electrodes and the lack of any way to shield the molten weld metal from elements in the air.
 This led to weak, brittle welds that could not be relied on for strength in high-stress applications.

-Unfortunately, because of the high cost of producing the covered electrodes, this form of arc welding did not become widely used until World War 1, when the need for faster production and repair of ships and other war-related vehicles became necessary.
-After the war, it wasn’t until 1927, when a method of quickly and cheaply applying the coating to the electrodes by extrusion was developed, that the arc welding process really began to spread quickly as a means of production (“Shielded Metal Arc Welding,” 2023).
 By the start of World War 2, arc welding with covered metal electrodes was the most widely used method of welding for industries such as shipbuilding, vehicle manufacture, oil refineries, railroads, and pipelines (Lincoln, 1933, p.
 1.1-6).
 As the process has progressed over the past century, the main advancements have been related to the metal alloys used for the electrodes, the composition of elements in the coating material, and the types of power sources available (Lincoln, 1933, p.
 1.1-6).
 Aside from these things, SMAW’s basic principles and concepts haven’t changed in over 100 years.

 Basics of the Process

 The size, shape, and direction of the weld are controlled manually by the operator.
-The welder person is responsible for adjusting the welding machine’s electrical settings and manipulating the electrode completely by hand.
+The welder is responsible for adjusting the welding machine’s electrical settings and manipulating the electrode completely by hand.

-Uses of SMAW In Industry Today
+Uses of SMAW in Industry Today

-Jessica Y’s Welding Story
+Jessica Y.’s Welding Story

 I didn’t come into welding through your typical routes.
-I wasn’t raised by parents who had laborious jobs or worked out in the garage, and while the high school I attended did have a welding shop class, I dropped out long before I had the opportunity to take it.
+I wasn’t raised by parents who had laborious jobs or worked out in the garage, and while the high school I attended did have a welding shop class, I dropped out of school long before I had the opportunity to take it.
 I fell in with the wrong crowd, doing drugs and committing crimes.
 I found myself sitting in prison by the age of 22.
 I knew it was time for me to grow up and make some serious changes.
 I was fortunate enough that the institution I was in had a very intensive in-patient treatment program.
 I was even able to enroll in college classes that were provided by the local community college that had a contract with the prison.
 This was all the catalyst of change.
-I worked hard on overcoming my addiction and behavior problems, was able to work on my education and learn how to be a decent student, and pay my debt to society for the wrongs I had done.
+I worked hard on overcoming my addiction and behavior problems and was able to work on my education, learn how to be a decent student, and pay my debt to society for the wrongs I had done.
 Three birds and one stone.

-In class, my instructor Ms. O was incredibly real and very honest that with multiple felonies, we would be more limited in employment opportunities and urged us to start thinking about a career field that would accept us feleons.
+In the classwa, my instructor Ms. O was incredibly real and very honest that with multiple felonies, we would be more limited in employment opportunities and urged us to start thinking about a career field that would accept us felons.
 I knew I was comfortable in a shop environment, loved the thought of working with my hands, and wanted to build something I could be proud of.
-Ms. O passed out a career aptitude test where I was asked questions like, “Would you rather help a sick animal or Build a fence.”
-Once it was done I scored high in construction worker, heavy equipment operator, and welder.
+Ms. O passed out a career aptitude test where I was asked questions like, “Would you rather help a sick animal or build a fence?”
+I scored high in categories like construction worker, heavy equipment operator, and welder.
 I think it’s obvious which option I chose.
-Closer to my release date, Ms.O was able to put me in contact with the local community college in the area I was moving to.
+Closer to my release date, Ms. O was able to put me in contact with the local community college in the area I was moving to.
 I applied for financial aid and enrolled in a two-year welding program the week that I got out.
 Once my mind was set on welding, I knew I had to follow through no matter how intimidated I might feel.

 Jessica Y.